JGCRI/gcam-core/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1249932.svg)](https://doi.org/10.5281/zenodo.1249932)

 # gcamdata
 The new GCAM data system, rewritten as an R package.
+Instructions for installing and running the data system can be found [in the wiki](https://github.com/JGCRI/gcamdata/wiki/Getting-Started).

 ![](https://github.com/bpbond/gcamdata/blob/master/figures/network_current.png)